 3. Mixed-Use Properties: Mixed-use buildings are becoming more common in Avalon Park, particularly along its busier streets.
 These properties typically feature ground-floor retail or office spaces with residential units above, offering a stable income stream for investors while meeting the needs of the local population.

-4. Office Spaces: While Avalon Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, non-profits, and professional services.
+4. Chicago Office Spaces: While Avalon Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, non-profits, and professional services.
 These offices are often in converted residential properties or small commercial buildings along major streets.

 Understanding Avalon Park’s commercial real estate market requires an appreciation of the neighborhood’s key landmarks and community assets.
 These points of interest not only define Avalon Park’s character but also influence its commercial landscape: